 Can I install sound deadening material myself?

-Is it safe to use sound deadening material in a car?
+Will sound deadening material reduce heat in the car?

 Our Verdict